pintostack/core/README.md

 ```$ docker pull pintostack/pintostack```

-or build a PintoStack image:
+or build a PintoStack image (if you are running 32-bit OS):

 ```$ docker build -t pintostack/pintostack .```